NicoBiagi/MATLAB/README.md

 FOLDERS:
-Analysis: contains scripts I have used to analyse eye-tracker data in MATLAB when I was working with some UG students EMG analysis: contains scripts I have used to analyse the EMG data obtained from LabChart and already exported as .txt file Setting File: contains screen realted scripts (needed for some tasks)
+Analysis: contains scripts I have used to analyse eye-tracker data in MATLAB when I was working with some UG students EMG analysis: contains scripts I have used to analyse the EMG data obtained from LabChart and already exported as .txt file Setting File: contains screen related scripts (needed for some tasks)
 Tasks: containst scripts I have used to present different kind of stimuli using PsychToolBox (PTB

 FILES: